Powassan Virus in Maine: Prevalence and Tick-Borne Infection Risk

 The study found:

-Although Powassan virus prevalence remains low, frequent exposure to tick bites and rapid transmission raise important clinical concerns.
+Although evidence of Powassan virus exposure was uncommon in this study, frequent tick exposure and the possibility of rapid transmission raise important clinical concerns.

 Borrelia miyamotoi May Be Underdiagnosed

-Out of 1,854 reported Borrelia infections in Maine in 2017, only 6 were attributed to B. miyamotoi.
+Of 1,854 reported Borrelia infections in Maine in 2017, 1,848 were attributed to Lyme disease and only six were attributed to B. miyamotoi.

-Given a seroprevalence of approximately 2% in this study, the authors suggest that B. miyamotoi is likely underdiagnosed.
+Given a seroprevalence of approximately 2% among the tick-exposed participants, the authors suggested that B. miyamotoi disease was likely underdiagnosed in Maine.

-This highlights the importance of evaluating patients for a broader range of tick-borne co-infections, not just Lyme disease.
+This finding highlights the importance of considering a broader range of tick-borne co-infections, rather than focusing exclusively on Lyme disease.

 Clinical Perspective

-While Powassan virus in Maine remains rare, its severity and rapid transmission make it clinically significant.
-At the same time, clinicians should remain alert to treatable infections such as Lyme disease and B. miyamotoi, which may be more common but underrecognized.
+At the same time, clinicians should remain alert to treatable tick-borne infections such as Lyme disease and B. miyamotoi, which may be more common but underrecognized.

 Frequently Asked Questions